santikka/transit_cluster/README.md

 # Transit clusters
-Code for the paper "Clustering and Structural Robustness in Causal Inference" by Santtu Tikka, Juha Karvanen, and Jouni Helske.
+Code for the paper "Clustering and Structural Robustness in Causal Inference" by Santtu Tikka, Jouni Helske, and Juha Karvanen.

 # Usage